 You can find/define these values in your PostgreSQL server configuration file.

 Enable dev URL usage.
-Dev URLs allow users to access the web servers running in your environment.
-To enable, provide a wildcard domain and its DNS certificate and update your helm chart accordingly.
+Dev URLs allow users to access the web servers running in your workspace.
+To enable, provide a wildcard domain and its DNS certificate and update your Helm chart accordingly.
 This step is optional but recommended.

 After you've created the pod, tail the logs to find the randomly generated password for the admin user